 Elite schools are not known for allowing a bunch of credits to transfer.
 You’re not getting into Harvard without 5’s on AP tests, but they are not letting you out of any classes once you get there.

 Graduating in 3 years would certainly save JS Jack money, but despite 30 hours of credit on his Radford transcript, the 3 year bachelor’s degree is tight.
 Planning is near impossible, because the decision to take classes, and pay fees happened long before Jack chose a college or a major.
 The classes he was able to skip were easier classes, where Jack probably would have excelled.
 JS Jack might want a few easier classes or a physics teacher other than his father.

 I can’t even give a solid answer for my own son, on whether Dual/AP classes will lead to an early graduation.
 Money spent on fees might not pay off in this respect.
 If Jack does the standard 4 years at Radford, the extra credits will hopefully lead to a double major, minor, or some benefit.
 It could lead to him taking lighter class loads, each semester, but I would prefer him to load up with a full schedule and get his money’s worth.

 To Sum up.
-Are Dual/AP Classes worth it?
+Are Dual and AP Classes worth it?

-The right Dual/AP classes will make you a better student, and high grades and scores they will get you into more elite schools.
+The right Dual and AP classes will make you a better student, and high grades and scores will increase your chances of getting into more elite schools.
 They might save you money with scholarships or merit aid.
 The possibility of using credits earned in high school to graduate from college early is complex puzzle, that will vary widely based on a long series of student choices.